Undergraduate Advising

 Appointments and Drop-In Advising:

-To view our drop-in hours hosted by Undergraduate Major Advisors and Peer Advisors, visit our drop-in advising hour calendar
+To view our drop-in hours hosted by Undergraduate Major Advisors and Peer Advisors, visit our drop-in advising hour calendar.
+Availability is updated as needed.

 Peer Advising:

 Peer Advisors share their knowledge of and experiences with English major courses, extracurriculars and student groups and campus resources.
-For specific degree requirements/degree checks, please book an appointment with Chloe, Jacki or Jasmine.
+For specific degree requirements/degree checks, please book an appointment with our Undergraduate Major Advisors.
 Peer Advisors are unavailable during campus official holidays/breaks.
 Peer Advisors are available for more general questions.

-Topics you can get help with through Peer Advising?
+What topics can you get help with through Peer Advising?

 • Help with using Assist.org for transfer courses